chen4119/sambal.dev/pages/docs/core/linked-data.md

 # Everything is schema.org json-ld

 In Sambal, every piece of data is assumed to be schema.org json-ld.
-This means you can reference another piece of data stored locally in the pages or data folder or remotely using absolute url.
-For example
+[Json-ld](https://json-ld.org/) is a json based linked data format that allows you to reference another piece of data using the "@id" keyword.
+Sambal will recursively fetch all references in your json-ld.
+For example,

 ```markdown
 ---